 Helms College, Macon Campus has classrooms, labs, applied learning venues, and administrative offices located at 5171 Eisenhower Parkway, Macon, GA 31206.
 The campus is housed within Goodwill Industries of Middle Georgia, Inc. facility.
-The space is devoted to five multimedia equipped classrooms, teaching kitchens, one computer lab, a fully equipped, professional kitchen, a career services office, Edgar's Bistro restaurant which provides for front-of-the-house training with exposure to fine dining, and the Anderson Conference Center with applied learning opportunities for students taking banquet and catering classes.
+The space is devoted to six multimedia equipped classrooms, teaching kitchens, one computer lab, a fully equipped, professional kitchen, a fully equipped HVAC lab, a career services office, Edgar's Bistro restaurant which provides for front-of-the-house training with exposure to fine dining, and the Anderson Conference Center with applied learning opportunities for students taking banquet and catering classes.
 Helms College is fully handicapped accessible.
-Parking is available free of charge in the spacious parking lot.
+Ample parking is available free of charge in the spacious parking lot.